 #8 Use Outdoor Extension Cords, Fixtures, and Bulbs

-Our most important and final tip is: make sure to use cords, bulbs, and fixtures that are specifically made for outdoor use.
+Our most important and final tip is: to make sure to use cords, bulbs, and fixtures that are specifically made for outdoor use.
 Your lighting fixtures should all be outdoor-rated.
 This way they can sustain a significantly high degree of weather.

-Bulbs made for the outdoors especially can withstand any of the 4 elements, unlike the regular bulbs out there.
+Bulbs made for the outdoors especially can withstand any of the four elements, unlike the regular bulbs out there.
 Even if you’re installing temporary Christmas lights, you always should use outdoor extension cords for your safety.

 If you have any questions and want to learn more about landscape lighting call the experts at East-West Electric.
 We can guide you through your project and even take care of all the installations!
 Contact us now at (727) 771-9403 for a free quote.